Dehydration

-In physiology, dehydration is a lack of total body water, with an accompanying disruption of metabolic processes.
-It occurs when free water loss exceeds free water intake, usually due to exercise, disease, or high environmental temperature.
+In physiology, dehydration is a lack of total body water that disrupts metabolic processes.
+It occurs when free water loss exceeds intake, often resulting from excessive sweating, health conditions, or inadequate consumption of water.
 Mild dehydration can also be caused by immersion diuresis, which may increase risk of decompression sickness in divers.

-Most people can tolerate a 3-4% decrease in total body water without difficulty or adverse health effects.
-A 5-8% decrease can cause fatigue and dizziness.
+Most people can tolerate a 3–4% decrease in total body water without difficulty or adverse health effects.
+A 5–8% decrease can cause fatigue and dizziness.
 Loss of over 10% of total body water can cause physical and mental deterioration, accompanied by severe thirst.
-Death occurs at a loss of between 15-25% of the body water.
-Mild dehydration is characterized by thirst and general discomfort and is usually resolved with oral rehydration.
+Death occurs with a 15 and 25% loss of body water.
+Mild dehydration usually resolves with oral rehydration, but severe cases may need intravenous fluids.

-Dehydration can cause hypernatremia (high levels of sodium ions in the blood) and is distinct from hypovolemia (loss of blood volume, particularly blood plasma).
+Dehydration can cause hypernatremia (high levels of sodium ions in the blood).
+This is distinct from hypovolemia (loss of blood volume, particularly blood plasma).

+Chronic dehydration can cause kidney stones as well as the development of chronic kidney disease.

 Signs and symptoms

 The hallmarks of dehydration include thirst and neurological changes such as headaches, general discomfort, loss of appetite, nausea, decreased urine volume (unless polyuria is the cause of dehydration), confusion, unexplained tiredness, purple fingernails, and seizures.
 The symptoms of dehydration become increasingly severe with greater total body water loss.
-A body water loss of 1-2%, considered mild dehydration, is shown to impair cognitive performance.
+A body water loss of 1–2%, considered mild dehydration, is shown to impair cognitive performance.
 While in people over age 50, the body's thirst sensation diminishes with age, a study found that there was no difference in fluid intake between young and old people.
-Many older people have symptoms of dehydration.
+Many older people have symptoms of dehydration, with the most common being fatigue.
 Dehydration contributes to morbidity in the elderly population, especially during conditions that promote insensible free water losses, such as hot weather.
-A Cochrane review on this subject defined water-loss dehydration as "people with serum osmolality of 295 mOsm/kg or more" and found that the main symptom in the elderly (people aged over 65) was fatigue.